osuplace/link/README.md

 3. `yarn build`
 4. `yarn start`

+Note: Unfortunately, because `@auth/express` uses an outdated version of `@auth/core` right now, there are a bunch of errors that you have to just ignore...

-## Development setup
+## Development

-This project uses Yarn plug-n-play, and comes with the required settings for VS Code.

-- If you're using VS Code, make sure to *allow VS Code to use the workspace's TypeScript version* (you should get a notification regarding this the first time you open a TypeScript file).
-- If you're using a different editor, see the [Yarn Editor SDKs documentation](https://yarnpkg.com/getting-started/editor-sdks) and run the command you need (i.e. `yarn dlx @yarnpkg/sdks vim`).

-Note: The `@auth/core` requirement should be the same version as the `@auth/core` requirement within `@auth/express`!
+Note: The `@auth/core` requirement should be the same version across Link, `@auth/express`, and `@auth/prisma-adapter`!

 # License & Copyright